jonhaag/SHAD-0W/README.md

 100% work in progress

-Currently working on cleaning up existing code and prepping to bring in code for drive servos.

 Feature prioritization:
 1. Driving (F/R, L/R) // Done, needs tweaking and addition of deadzone logic
 2. Head/nod bar automatically pivoting when driving // Done via Servo Easter, but slightly delayed - disabled for now